A Local Limit Theorem and Loss of Rotational Symmetry of Planar Symmetric Simple Random Walk: Introduction

-While the transition density for $d$-dimensional Brownian motion has the well-known exact expression $p_t(x)=(2\pi t)^{-d/2}e^{-|x|^2/2t}$, where $x\in\R^d, t\in\R$, and $|\cdot |$ denotes $d$-dimensional Euclidean norm (see for instance \cite{MortersPeres}), the expression for the probability $P(S(n)=x)$ that $d$-dimensional simple random walk $S$ started at the origin is at a given location $x\in\Z^d$ at time $n\in\N$ cannot immediately be expressed as a convenient function of $x$ and $n$.
-Coupling arguments (see for instance Section 3.5 in \cite{lawlerlimic}) suggest that this probability is more or less the same as that of Brownian motion being in a ball centered at $x\in\R^d$, of volume 2 (the factor 2 accounts for the fact that simple random walk has period 2) at time $n/d$, which is approximately $2(d/2\pi n)^{d/2}\exp\{-d|x|^2/2n\}$.
-As the reader can see below, this argument is correct for points in and somewhat beyond the typical range of $S(n)$, that is, the disk of radius $\sqrt{n}$.
-However, it fails for a large set of points that are attainable by $S(n)$.
+that $d$-dimensional symmetric simple random walk $S$ started at the origin is at a given location $x=(x_1, \ldots , x_d) \in\Z^d$ at time $n\in\N$ cannot immediately be expressed as a convenient function of $x$ and $n$.
+The multidimensional central limit theorem (see for instance \cite{jacodprotter}) suggests that if $\sum_{i=1}^d x_i+n$ is even, this probability is more or less the same as that of Brownian motion being in a ball centered at $x\in\R^d$, of volume 2 (the factor 2 accounts for the fact that simple random walk has period 2) at time $n/d$, which is approximately $2(d/2\pi n)^{d/2}\exp\{-d\|x\|_2^2/2n\}$.
+As the reader can see below in the cases $d=1, 2$, this argument is correct for points in and somewhat beyond the disk of radius $\sqrt{n}$, that is, the typical range of $S_n$, but in fact also for points up to a distance of about $n^{3/4}$.
+However, it fails for points beyond that distance and thus for a large majority of points that are attainable by the walk at time $n$.